+Based on The Point’s Guy’s latest estimation, Marriott points are worth about 0.84 apiece, which would give this offer a value of about $630 if you redeem for Marriott stays.
 Another clever use of these points is to turn them into miles.
-Given the transfer ratio is 3:1 for many airlines and you get 5,000 bonus miles for every 60,000 points transferred, your welcome bonus can potentially be converted into at least 25,500 miles for air travel with a partner airline.
+Given the transfer ratio is 3:1 for many airlines and the fact that you get 5,000 bonus miles for every 60,000 points transferred, your welcome bonus can potentially be converted to nearly 30,000 miles for air travel with a partner airline.

-Provided you do some planning in advance, you can make your Marriott Bonvoy rewards go a long way.
-What’s great about the Marriot Bonvoy program is that you can earn unlimited points, though you will need to either earn or redeem points at least once every 24 months to ensure your points don’t expire.
+Provided you do some planning, you can make your Marriott Bonvoy rewards go a long way.
+What’s great about the Marriott Bonvoy program is that you can earn unlimited points, though you will need to either earn or redeem points at least once every 24 months to ensure your points don’t expire.

-The card also offers 4X points per dollar for purchases in popular spending categories such as U.S. restaurants, U.S. gas stations, wireless telephone services purchased directly from U.S. service providers and U.S. shipping purchases, making it a fantastic option for small business owners or startups who want to build points quickly.
+The Marriott card also offers 4X points per dollar for purchases in popular spending categories such as U.S. restaurants, U.S. gas stations, wireless telephone services purchased directly from U.S. service providers and U.S. shipping purchases, making it a fantastic option for small business owners or startup business owners who want to build points quickly.

 Maximizing rewards can take a little planning because there are 24 possible rates for an award night.
-The number of points you’ll need for a free one-night stay depends on the hotel category and whether you’re staying during off-peak, standard or peak times.
+Marriott recently switched to a dynamic pricing model, so the number of points you’ll need for a free one-night stay will vary based on where and when you book.
 You can also use Marriott’s PointSavers program to stretch your rewards, and the Points + Cash redemption option can help if your points balance is just shy and you need to cover the remainder of your stay out of pocket.

 Another perk of the Marriott Bonvoy Business is its transfer program.
 This program allows points redemption for flights and car rentals across a global network of travel partners.